 Ephesians 5: Imitating Christ and instructions for relationships.

-Ephesians 6: Spiritual armor and prayer for strength.
+Ephesians 6: Spiritual armour and prayer for strength.

 Ephesians beautifully emphasizes the centrality of Christ in all aspects of life.
 It focuses on God’s grace, the unity of believers, and the call to live a life worthy of His love.
-The book also encourages spiritual growth, love for others, and standing firm in faith through the strength provided by God.
+The book also encourages spiritual growth, love for others, and standing firm in faith through the strength God provides.
 It is a reminder of both God’s gift of salvation and our role in responding with obedience, love, and perseverance.

 (For Digital Link ~ Click Holy Bible and select your Bible version)